wzcjj/compiler/README.md

 # compiler
-The project of cmm homework.
+The project of "Principles and Techniques of Compiler" homework.